seonWKim/hdtm-document/docs/tutorial-roles/toastmaster.md

 ## Description of the Toastmasters Role

-The toastmaster manages following sessions of the meeting.
+The toastmaster manages the following sessions during the meeting:

 - [Toastmaster Session](#table-topic-session)
 - [Prepared Speech Session](#prepared-speech-session)